Counselling

 Q: How many sessions will you offer?

-A: Initially, we will offer you 8 sessions of counselling after which we will review your progress.
-There is no limit to the number of sessions should we feel that it is appropriate to continue offering you a service.
-If you engage in long term counselling the work will be regularly reviewed at least every 8 sessions.
+A: Initially, we will offer you 8 sessions of therapy after which we will review your progress.
+There is no limit to the number of sessions should we feel that it is appropriate to continue offering you a service, however, sessions are focussed on change.

 Q: I am still using/drinking/gambling.
-Can I access counselling regardless?
+Can I access therapy regardless?

-A: Yes, you can access counselling even if you are still using/drinking/gambling.
+A: Yes, you can access therapy even if you are still using/drinking/gambling.
 However, we would expect you to come to appointments clearheaded.

 Q: Can I bring someone else to an appointment with me?
 I feel nervous about coming alone.

-A: Everyone’s circumstances are different and it really depends on the individual how long it takes to get better.
-If you feel/think counselling is not helping, or that you are not making the progress that you hoped for, please speak to your counsellor and you can start working towards a solution.
-In some cases, you may want to be referred to another counsellor or try a completely different approach.
+A: Everyone’s circumstances are different and it really depends on the individual how long change takes.
+If you feel/think therapy is not helping, or that you are not making the progress that you hoped for, please speak to us and together we can address your concerns.
+In some cases, you may want to be referred to another therapist or try a completely different approach.